-NEARLY TWENTY-EIGHT YEARS AGO TODAY…
+NEARLY THIRTY-ONE YEARS AGO TODAY…

 You can download that entire edition HERE.